Redefining group dining

 The current split-uation

-After validating the issue, I set out to understand what works–and what doesn't–about how people split bills and pay for their food today.
-Three main benchmarks stood out:
+After validating the issue, I set out to understand what works–and doesn't–about how people split bills and pay for their food today.

 What's the current approach?